rogersm620/map672/README.md

-# Welcome to Ryan's map672 extravaganza
+# MAP 672 Modules for Ryan Rogers

 I know absolutely zero JavaScript.
 Literally none.
 This is going to be interesting.